loku-sama/pension-calculator/README.md

  # How to Install :
  1. Download the zip archive file and unzip it.
  1. Run the windows exe(executable) file, no need to install the app.

+# Important :
+If you are a regular user, just download the .exe file to run the application.
+If you want to check the source code and want to build something better, please download the benefit_calculator.py file and its dependencies.